env3d/css-examples/project/README.md

 The number of messages to keep on screen is determined by the _messages-to-keep_ attribute inside the **#chat** element.

-**Note on testing** If you join the _system_ room, automated messages will be sent to this room every few seconds.
+**Note on testing** When you join the _lobby_ room (default), automated messages will be sent to this room every minute.
 This will greatly help when you are testing your page.

 ### Exercise